rolve/rolez/README.md

 Rolez is based on the *Parallel Roles* programming model, which is described in [this research paper][pr].
-For now, we recommend to read Sections 1&ndash;3 of the paper before playing around with *Rolez*.
+Until this mini-tutorial is complete, we recommend to read Sections 1&ndash;3 of the paper to understand the basics of Rolez.
 For more background about deterministic parallel programming, see [this][threads] and [this article][deterministic].